nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Preview the experiment and commit the changes

-**Further Consideration 4**: If a participant wants to redo the practice trials, would the stimulus words on the second practice be new randomized words?
+**Further Consideration 4**: If a participant were to redo the practice trials, would the stimulus words on the second practice be new randomized words?